P-40 Warhawks and Claire Chennault’s Flying Tigers (Pearl Harbor)

-In preparation for the P-40E’s arrival, this blog gives some background on the Flying Tigers and our new aircraft in particular.
+In preparation for the P-40E’s arrival, this Pearl Harbor Blog gives some background on the Flying Tigers and our new aircraft in particular.
 At the end of this blog, there are some larger-size pictures of P-40s, the Flying Tigers, and Claire Chennault.

 Blood for the Tigers